Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project/README.md

   <img src="https://github.com/user-attachments/assets/05dda6bc-1c63-40ca-892e-af4bad25f625" width="900">
 </p>

-- 📌 Azure services have different pricing models, so cost awareness is critical for cloud projects.
+- 📝 **Note:** Azure services have different pricing models, so cost awareness is critical for cloud projects.
 While this was a small-scale demo, the same principles apply to enterprise deployments.
 For long-term use, additional configuration and subscription options are available to optimize cost and performance.

-## ✅ Key Features of This Project
+## 🔑 Key Features of This Project

 - Secure private networking using Managed Private Endpoints.
 - Data protection with soft delete and IP restrictions.